How to Check Your Credit Score Rating

 Your credit score can only be affected when certain creditors pull your report.
 These are referred to as hard pulls or hard inquiries.

-Hard pulls are normally run by credit card companies, lenders, landlords or property managers, or any creditor you will be paying back in monthly installments such as for a smartphone or car lease.
+Hard pulls are usually run by credit card companies, lenders, landlords or property managers, or any creditor you will be paying back in monthly installments, such as for a smartphone or car lease.

-Too many hard inquiries in one cycle or year will bring down your score.
+Too many hard inquiries in one cycle or year will lower your credit score.

-A soft inquiry is when a potential creditor wants to check your credit score, but are just looking for a snapshot of your standing.
+A soft inquiry is when a potential creditor wants to check your credit score but is just looking for a snapshot of your standing.